 Step 1: Find the right type of loan

 There are a wide range of personal loan types that are appropriate for different borrowers.
 While these four lists are the most common, personal loans are generally available for almost any purpose.

-- Unsecured personal loan.
+- Unsecured personal loans.
 A loan without collateral for general personal use.
 This is the most common type of personal loan.

-- Secured personal loan.
+- Secured personal loans.
 A loan backed by collateral for general personal use.

-- Debt consolidation loan.
+- Debt consolidation loans.
 A loan you can use to pay off current debts for a better rate and easier repayments.

-- Medical loan.
+- Medical loans.
 Some lenders offer special financing options for borrowers undergoing medical or dental procedures.

 Step 2: Decide on the right type of lender

 Banks and credit unions tend to offer a more hands-on experience.
 Current customers might also get discounted rates.
 But they typically take much longer to process your application than online lenders.
 They also require more documents and the application itself can be more complicated.